What are Business Asset?

 • Outsourced services

-• Office Supplies Management: Manage office furniture, tools, and other supplies, ensuring they are in good condition and properly allocated.
+• Office Supplies Management: Keep track of office furniture, tools, and other supplies to ensure they’re in good condition and properly assigned.

-• Vehicle Management: Monitor company vehicles, including their maintenance schedules and usage logs.
+• Vehicle Management: Monitor company vehicles, including maintenance schedules and usage logs.

-• IT Equipment Management: Track laptops, mobile phones, and other IT assets, including their maintenance and usage history.
+• IT Equipment Management: Track laptops, smartphones, and other IT assets, including their maintenance and usage history.

-• Asset Management: Use Asset Inventory, this feature helps you track, manage, and protect all your organization’s assets, ensuring they are accounted for and secure
+• Asset Management: Use the Asset Inventory feature to track, manage, and protect all your organization’s assets, ensuring they are accounted for and secure.

 GRC and Risk Management

-• Asset overview is part of risk management
+• Asset library overview as part of risk management and GRC solutions

 using of various types of business assets